hbc/projects/snp-assess/README.md

 To run standalone:

         % lein deps
-        % lein run :snp-data /directory/of/varation/data /directory/of/positions
+        % lein snp-data /directory/of/varation/data /directory/of/positions

 To run on Hadoop: